 Through engaging children in a key text based on the current topic, children are motivated and enthused and a thematic approach to the curriculum can be achieved.
 They will learn key phrases or be able to retell the stories using actions or their own words.
 Eventually, they will be able to adapt the stories they know to retell or write their own.

 We have found Talk for Writing to be such a powerful tool for developing many aspects of a child’s learning and experiences.
 There are endless possibilities for each of the different texts that we intend to use.
 All of the discrete aspects of learning will also be taught carefully and precisely using key strategies from across a range of different theories and practises.
-For example, we will be drawing upon elements of the highly successful Ruth Miskin Read Write Inc programme alongside Letters and Sounds to develop children’s cooperative learning and phonics skills.
+For example, we will be following the Little Wandle programme to develop children’s phonic knowledge and Maths Mastery to develop children’s cooperative learning and mathematical skills.